top of page

 After a brief hiatus during the onset of the Covid-19 pandemic, wherein the editorial team took time to review and reimagine Margins, the journal is back with a vengeance, creative writing, and a brand new look to boot.

-issue 9
+issue 10

-Benjamin is a final-year English Literature
+Ryan is a second-year Literature

-Viola is a third-year student majoring in
+Viola is a final-year student majoring in

 English Literature and Philosophy.
 Other than being a fictional red flag connoisseur, she is in a codependent relationship with Early 20th Century Modernist Fiction and Postcritique.
 Her mental health for the week depends on how fast Car #63 drives round in funny-shaped circles and her favorite romantic comedy is NBC’s Hannibal.